biblius/poor-mans-guide-to-pi/README.md

 where X is the letter of your SD card.

+Plug the SD card into the pie and power up the pie via pc or a phone charger.
+Connect the pie to the router using a LAN cable.

 ## Networking

-Plug the SD card into the pie and plug the pie to your pc or a phone charger via USB.
-Connect the pie to the router using a LAN cable.

 Use